-Arising from the curatorship of African Bank Limited, an amendment to amend the Banks Act, 1990 (the "Banks Act"), in particular section 69 of the Banks Act which provides for the placing of a bank in financial difficulties under curatorship and the powers of the curator appointed by the Registrar of Banks (the "Registrar of Banks"), was passed and became effective on 29 June 2015.
+Arising from the curatorship of African Bank Limited, an amendment to the Banks Act, 1990 (the "Banks Act") was approved in 2015.
+In particular, section 69 of the Banks Act was amended to provide for the placing of a bank in financial difficulties under curatorship and the powers of the curator appointed by the Registrar of Banks (the "Registrar of Banks").
 The amendment is designed to facilitate the resolution of banks in distress (before the implementation of the new resolution regime to be provided for in the Special Resolution Bill) in line with new international standards.
-The finalisation of the amendment, as well as the anticipated Special Resolution Bill, will address the current uncertainty in the market and provide clarity to banks and investors alike as to the manner in which banks will be treated in the event of a resolution.
+This amendment, as well as the anticipated Special Resolution Bill, will address the current uncertainty in the market in relation to bank resolution and provide clarity to banks and investors alike as to the manner in which banks will be treated in the event of a resolution.